Klrfl/kader-app/README.md

 cp template.sqlite database.sqlite
 ```

+> [!INFO]
-**Note**: this database was last exported in 2025-12-04.
+> this database was last exported in 2025-12-04.
 Most students have no groups and to prevent null values I put the default group as _ROC_, you'll have to update them manually

 From this point on you can use the app as normal.

-> [!INFO]
+> [!TIP]
 > OR if you want to start from scratch...
 > first create the database file
 >